Foreign travel advice

 • in 2019 there was an attack at the hotel and commercial complex at 14 Riverside in Nairobi, resulting in injuries and loss of life

 There is some evidence of growing support for Daesh (formerly ISIL) in Kenya.
 On 4 January 2024 Daesh published a statement calling for a new global campaign of terrorism including a specific focus on western and Jewish targets.
-This statement and the ongoing conflict in Israel and the Occupied Palestinian Territories could increase the likelihood of terrorist attacks which affect British Nationals.
+This statement and the ongoing conflict in Israel and the Occupied Palestinian Territories could increase the likelihood of terrorist attacks that affect British nationals.

 Travellers to Lamu Island and Manda Island should be particularly vigilant given the close proximity of these islands to the Lamu County mainland.
 You should only travel to the islands by air to Lamu airport (a civilian airport on Manda Island), and not by road.
-The only commercial option for air travel to or form Lamu Island and Manda Island is through Lamu airport.
+The only commercial option for air travel to or from Lamu Island and Manda Island is through Lamu airport.
+See Regional risks.

-There is a high threat of terrorist kidnapping across Kenya.
-You should be alert to the heightened threat of terrorist kidnapping targeting Westerners, including British nationals, who are viewed as legitimate targets.
+There is a high threat of terrorist kidnap across Kenya.
+You should be alert to the heightened threat of terrorist kidnapping targeting westerners, including British nationals.
 Westerners have been the target of kidnaps in northern counties bordering Somalia and coastal counties.
 Further kidnaps are very likely.

 Political situation